Intentional love notes delivered straight to your inbox.

 If you're anything like me, one of your regular struggles is navigating niceness versus rightness.

-In fact, as a woman, I would be incredibly surprised if you have not encountered this dichotomy innumerable times in your life—maybe even daily, multiple times a day.
+In fact, for anyone who identifies a woman, I would be incredibly surprised if you have not encountered this dichotomy innumerable times in your life—maybe even daily, multiple times a day.

 As women, it is our social conditioning to be good.